jlstewart379/worm/README.md

 worm
 ====

-Higher level abstraction of frank driver for command line
+Higher level abstraction of frank driver for use with irb